 \section{Abstract}

-Codes are widely used in many engineering applications to offer some form of reliability and fault tolerance.
-The high-level idea of coding is to exploit resource redundancy to deliver higher {\it robustness} against {\it system noise}.
-In large-scale systems there are several types of ``noise" that can affect the performance of distributed machine learning algorithms: straggler nodes, system failures, or communication bottlenecks.
-Moreover, redundancy is abundant: a plethora of nodes, a lot of spare storage, etc. However, there has been little interaction cutting across {\it Codes}, {\it Machine Learning}, and {\it Distributed Systems}.

-In this work, scratching the surface of ``codes for distributed computation,'' we provide theoretical insights on how {\it coded} solutions can achieve significant gains compared to uncoded ones.
+Codes are widely used in many engineering applications to offer {\it robustness} against {\it noise}.
+In large-scale systems there are several types of noise that can affect the performance of distributed machine learning algorithms -- straggler nodes, system failures, or communication bottlenecks -- but there has been little interaction cutting across codes, machine learning, and distributed systems.
+In this work, we provide theoretical insights on how {\it coded} solutions can achieve significant gains compared to uncoded ones.
 We focus on two of the most basic building blocks of distributed learning algorithms: {\it matrix multiplication} and {\it data shuffling}.
-For matrix multiplication, we use codes to leverage the plethora of nodes and alleviate the effects of stragglers.
-We show that if the number of workers is $n$, and the runtime of each subtask has an exponential tail, the optimal coded matrix multiplication is $\Theta(\log n)$ times faster than the uncoded matrix multiplication.
-In data shuffling, we use codes to exploit the excess in storage and reduce communication bottlenecks.
+For matrix multiplication, we use codes to alleviate the effect of stragglers, and show that if the number of homogeneous workers is $n$, and the runtime of each subtask has an exponential tail, coded computation can speed up distributed matrix multiplication by a factor of $\log n$.
+For data shuffling, we use codes to reduce communication bottlenecks, exploiting the excess in storage.